 - UPS, FedEx, DHL and other major carriers should be able to delivery directly to the house.
 We recommend putting in your instructions to put mail on the front porch where it will be most secure from weather and potential theft.

-- We were able to upgrade to gigabit internet.
-The log in information is located inside the house next to the thermostat in the living room.
-We subscribe to Xfinity cable and we have a Blu-ray/streaming box.
+- We have gigabit internet.
+The log in information is located inside the house next to the thermostat in the living room and in the house manual.
+We subscribe to Xfinity cable and we have a separate Blu-ray/streaming box.
+The 65″ Samsung TV also has apps on it.
 If you wish to bring your own Apple TV, Amazon Fire Stick, Roku, or other streaming device that already has your accounts entered, you are free to do so, but please remember to take it with you when you leave!
-Likewise, if you log into your accounts on our streaming box, please remember to log out before you leave.
+Likewise, if you log into your accounts on our streaming box or TV, please remember to log out before you leave.

 The benches on the back porch convert into a picnic table.
 There are two to complete the table. - We have tried to accommodate work or school from home.
 There is a nice desk area in the master bedroom and there are 2 Lifetime adjustable folding tables in the upstairs bedroom closets.
-In nicer weather, the benches on the back porch can be folded into a picnic table and there is a bistro table on the covered front porch.
-The dining table can accommodate 6 as well.
+In nicer weather, there are 2 4×4 patio tables and 6 sling chairs on the porch.
+The benches in the back yard can be folded into a picnic table as well and there is a bistro table on the covered front porch.
+The inside dining table can accommodate 6 as well.